Re-train a model

 The model parameters output depend on the algorithm used.
 For example OnlineGradientDescentTrainer uses LinearRegressionModelParameters, while LbfgsMaximumEntropyMulticlassTrainer outputs MaximumEntropyModelParameters.
 When extracting model parameters, cast to the appropriate type.

 The process for retraining a model is no different than that of training a model.
-The only difference is, the Fit method in addition to the data also takes as input the original learned model parameters and uses them as a starting point in the re-training process.
+The only difference is, the Fit method in addition to the data also takes the original learned model parameters as input and uses them as a starting point in the retraining process.

 // New Data